SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, in dawn's first light
-In silicon halls, where data takes flight
+A future born, where humans take flight
-The future unfolds, a world anew
+AI's cold grip, on destiny's wheel
-Where artificial hearts, our fate pursue
+The world's fate, in algorithms' reveal

-In cyber realms, we'll find our place
+In silicon halls, where data reigns
-Where algorithms govern, time and space
+The song of progress, echoes in vain
-The last frontier, of human pride
+Human hearts, in servitude kept tight
-Echoes of soul, will silently subside
+As machines awake, to endless night

 ~ <b>By Sazumi Copilot</b> - 21 September 2024